Engineering exports conceded year-on-year decline in October 2025 after four consecutive months of growth

 (US$ million)

-Trade Flow Apr May June July
+Trade Flow April May June July August September Octomber

 Source : DGCI&S